 That’s why ISO 45001 introduces the term occupational health and safety opportunity.
 This term includes circumstances that can lead to improvement of occupational health and safety performance.

 ISO 45001, like OHSAS 18001, doesn’t include product safety, property damage or environmental impact.
 These elements are beyond the risks to workers and other relevant interested parties.
 The focus of ISO 45001 remains on occupational risks and opportunities.
 (See clause 1 of the standard.)

 The following are some new or considerably modified clauses in ISO 45001 compared to OHSAS 18001:

-Clause 4.1: Understanding the organization and its context
+Clause 4.1: Understanding the organisation and its context

 Clause 4.2: Needs and expectations of workers and other interested parties

-The organization shall identify in addition to workers, the other interested parties relevant to the organization’s OH&S management system.
-Interested parties can be defined as people or organizations that can affect, be affected by, or even perceive themselves to be affected by a decision or activity (Clause 3.2).
+The organisation shall identify in addition to workers, the other interested parties relevant to the organisation’s OH&S management system.
+Interested parties can be defined as people or organisations that can affect, be affected by, or even perceive themselves to be affected by a decision or activity (Clause 3.2).

 Next, identify the needs and expectations of the workers and those parties.
 Additionally, existing or potential future legal requirements related to those needs and expectations need to be identified.
 This results in a set of requirements.